timfayz/pipe/docs/references.md

 # References
-pipe is *scientific* project and evolving through the heritage of many pioneering computer scientists, industrial professionals, enthusiasts and underground hackers.
-It includes engineering projects, papers, recognizable books, esoteric blog posts and personal essays one can find across the Web.
-The listing below can be considered as a personal *reading stack*, *todos* or pipe's *bibliography*.
+pipe is *scientific* project and its meaning evolves through the huge heritage of pioneering computer scientists, industry professionals, software enthusiasts, ordinary users and underground hackers.
+The heritage includes engineering projects, academic papers, recognizable books, esoteric blog posts and personal essays anyone can stuck across the Web.
+The listing below can be considered as pipe *bibliography*.

 <!--
 Planning your PhD: https://www2.le.ac.uk/colleges/ssah/documents/research-training-presentations/DS%20Planning%20your%20PhD.pdf